a-student/SvgToVectorDrawableConverter/README.md

 explain the reproducing steps, and add link to the SVG file (link is optional but highly recommended).

 ## Alternatives
-Less powerful but online converter http://inloop.github.io/svg2android
+Less powerful online converter http://inloop.github.io/svg2android